ksuarz/monary/doc/reference.rst

  * ``size``: <see below>
  * ``length``: <see below>

-All types are implemented in C, thus type conversions follows the rules of the C standard.
+When values are retrieved from MongoDB they are converted from BSON types to the NumPy types you specify.
+See query, block_query, and aggregate.
+All types are implemented in C, thus type conversions follow the rules of the C standard.

+When values are inserted into MongoDB they are converted from NumPy types to BSON types.
+In most cases the BSON type can be inferred from the input NumPy type, except for types ``id``, ``timestamp``, ``string``, ``binary``, ``bson``.

 .. seealso::